Welcome to Wake Forest! A Top Choice For Living Well In Eastern Wake County NC

 For buyers who want a neighborhood with plenty of amenities, check out Heritage, Traditions, Hasentree, Wakefield, and Holding Village.

 There truly is something for everyone, and we want to be the local market experts to help you navigate the Wake Forest NC real estate market.
-For more information on Wake Forest homes for sale, or to schedule a showing of an available property, contact Brandon Duncan with Duncan Prime Realty at 919-808-2001.
+For more information on Wake Forest homes for sale, or to schedule a showing of an available property, contact our team of experts Realtors® with Duncan Prime Realty at 919-328-3777.
 Don’t delay; the best homes for sale in Wake Forest sell very quickly!

 Families in Wake Forest have excellent options for education, and the great schools are a big reason people choose to move to Wake Forest.